 One point of discussion is where to locate two wheelchair ramps, which would be best suited in areas with convenient parking and nearby amenities, Kao said.
-Proposed locations for the ramps are just south of Marine Avenue and immediately south of 26th Street.

 In addition, the city wants to get feedback on the design elements, and next month will have consultants and city staff members on hand to answer residents' questions.

 First and foremost, the mayor said, the chosen designs must meet Americans with Disability Act (ADA) requirements.

 According to the meeting notice, plans call for the removal and replacement of stairs at 21st, 25th, 29th, 30th, 32nd, 33rd, and 35th streets.

 Meanwhile, stairs and balusters at these spots will be rehabilitated: Eighth, 10th, 14th, 16th, 18th, 20th, 23rd, 24th, 26th, 31st, and 34th Streets, Marine Avenue and Rosecrans Avenue.